mindplay-dk/testies/README.md

 ```

 Rather than providing hundreds of assertion functions, you perform assertions using PHP expressions,
-often in concert with helper, and built-in standard functions in PHP - some examples:
+often in concert with your own helper functions, or built-in standard functions in PHP - some examples:

 ```php
 test(